-Some experts believe the incorrect or prolonged use of almost any product could cause serious injury or death.
-For information that may reduce your risk of serious injury or death, consult the points below and additionally, the information available at www.datastreamserver.com/safety
+Some experts believe that the incorrect or prolonged use of almost any product may lead to serious injury or death.
+To help reduce your risk, refer to the information below.
+For more information, see www.datastreamserver.com/safety

 - Consult all documentation, packaging and product labelling before use.
-Note that some products feature online documentation which should be printed and kept with the product. - Check product for loose / broken / damaged / missing parts, wear or leaks (if applicable) before each use.
-Never use a product with loose / broken / damaged / missing parts, wear or leaks (if applicable). - Products must be inspected and serviced (if applicable) by a qualified specialist every 6 months assuming average residential use by a person of average weight and strength, above average technical aptitude, on a property matching average metropolitan specification.
-Intended use outside these guidelines could indicate the product is not suitable for intended use or may require more regular inspection or servicing. - Ensure all possible users of the product have completed an industry recognized training course before being given access to the product. - The product has been supplied by a general merchandise retailer that may not be familiar with your specific application or your description of the application.
-Be sure to attain third-party approval for your application from a qualified specialist before use regardless of prior assurances by the retailer or its representatives. - This product is not intended for use where fail-safe operation is required.
-As with any product (take an automobile, aircraft, computer or ball point pen for example), there is always a small chance of technical issues that needs to be repaired or may require replacement of the product or a part.
-If the possibility of such failure and the associated time it takes to rectify could in any situation inconvenience the user, business or employee then the product is not suitable for your requirements.
-This product is not for use where incorrect operation or a failure of any kind, including but not limited to a condition requiring product return, replacement, service by a technician or replacement of parts could cause a financial loss, loss of employee time or an inconvenience requiring compensation. - If this item has been purchased in error after considering the points above, simply contact the retailer directly for details of their returns policy, if required.
+Note that some products feature documentation available online.
+It is recommended to print and retain the documentation. - Before each use, check the product for loose/broken/damaged/missing parts, wear or leaks (if applicable).
+Never use a product with loose/broken/damaged/missing parts, wear or leaks. - Products must be inspected and serviced (if applicable) by a qualified technician every 6 months.
+This is based on average residential use by persons of average size and strength, and on a property of average metropolitan size.
+Use beyond these recommendations may require more frequent inspections/servicing. - Ensure that all users of the product have completed a suitable industry recognised training course before being allowed access to the product. - If this product has been purchased in error after considering the information presented here, contact the retailer directly for details of their returns policy, if required. - The product has been supplied by a general merchandise retailer that may not be familiar with your specific application or description of application.
+Be sure to attain third-party approval from a qualified specialist for your application before use, regardless of any assurances from the retailer or its representatives. - This product is not intended for use where fail-safe operation is required.
+As with any product (for example, automobile, computer, toaster), there is the possibility of technical issues that may require the repair or replacement of parts, or the product itself.
+If the possibility of such failure and the associated time it may take to rectify could in any way inconvenience the user, business or employee, or financially affect the user, business or employee, then the product is not suitable for your requirements.
+This product is not intended for use where incorrect operation or a failure of any kind, including but not limited to, a condition requiring product return, replacement, parts replacement or service by a technician may cause financial loss, loss of employee time or an inconvenience requiring compensation.